American middle class: Professional/managerial middle class

 The "professional–managerial class" consists mostly of highly educated white collar salaried professionals, whose work is largely self-directed.
-In 2005, these household incomes commonly exceed $100,000 per year.
 Class members typically hold graduate degrees, with educational attainment serving as the main distinguishing feature of this class.

 These professionals typically conceptualize, create, consult, and supervise.
 As a result, upper middle class employees enjoy great autonomy in the work place and are more satisfied with their careers than non-professional middle class individuals.
 In terms of financial wealth income, the professional middle class fits in the top third, but seldom reach the top 5% of American society.
 According to sociologists such as Dennis Gilbert, James M. Henslin, Joseph Hickey, and William Thompson, the upper middle class constitutes 15% of the population.

 Values and mannerisms are difficult to pinpoint for a group encompassing millions of persons.
 Naturally, any large group of people will feature social diversity to some extent.
 However, some generalizations can be made using education and income as class defining criteria.
 William Thompson and Joseph Hickey noted that upper middle class individuals have a more direct and confident manner of speech.
 In her 1989 publication Effects of Social Class and Interactive Setting on Maternal Speech, Erica Hoff-Ginsberg found that among her surveyed subjects, "upper-middle class mothers talked more per unit of time and sustained longer interactions with children".
 She also found that the speech of upper middle-class mothers differs "in its functional, discourse, and lexico-syntactic properties", from those in the working class.

 Upper middle-class manners tend to require individuals to engage in conversational discourse with rather distant associates and to abstain from sharing excessive personal information.
 This contradicts working-class speech patterns, which often include frequent mentions of one's personal life.
 Further research also suggests that working-class parents emphasize conformity, traditional gender roles, and the adherence to external standards in their children, such as being neat and clean and "[believing] in strict leadership".
 This contrasted with professional-class households, where gender roles were more egalitarian and loosely defined.
 Upper middle class children were largely taught to adhere to internal standards, with curiosity, individuality, self-direction, and openness to new ideas being emphasized.